avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/gui-basics/index.md

 ![First Button App](images/15_1_firstButtonApp.png)

 The user interface components are added to the "corresponding child" of the object corresponding to their layout - above the FlowPane.
 This is related to the decision made in JavaFx design, where any object used to set the user interface components may contain other objects used for the layout of the user interface components and, of course, also user interface components.
-This enables graphical user interfaces, the way the user interface components are placed depends on their location in the user interface.
-For example, the options in the top menu in the UI are usually placed side by side, while the items are listed below.

-The structure of the user interface is therefore briefly as follows.
-The window contains a `Scene` object.
-The `Scene` Object contains an object corresponding to the layout of the user interface components.
-The object corresponding to the layout of the user interface components can include both user interface components and objects corresponding to the layout of the user interface components.

 ### User interface Components